 We work to demonstrate respect for and understanding of cultural and individual diversity by verbally stating our commitment to diversity and also by specific actions.

 - Our site works to demonstrate respect for and understanding of cultural and individual diversity by verbally stating our commitment to diversity as well as by specific actions.
-The division of Student Affairs at the University of Illinois is developing a strategic plan that includes specific strategic goals by stating “Student Affairs will be a recognized leader in providing programs and services that develop multicultural competencies, and its success in this area will contribute to the recruitment and retention of students” and “Student Affairs facilities and operations will be an integral part of the recruitment, retention, and success of students and will continue to address the changing needs of students and the campus.”
+The division of Student Affairs at the University of Illinois has developed a strategic plan that includes specific goals, stating “Student Affairs will be a recognized leader in providing programs and services that develop multicultural competencies, and its success in this area will contribute to the recruitment and retention of students” and “Student Affairs facilities and operations will be an integral part of the recruitment, retention, and success of students and will continue to address the changing needs of students and the campus.”
 The Counseling Center continues to embed these goals into its mission.

 - The Counseling Center’s stated mission includes the expectation that we actively help “…build a multicultural learning community.”